sbcollinz/website7/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm an environmental scientist, a property manager and one of Nina's dads.
+I'm a PhD student and one of Nina's dads.

 The page you are reading is based on a markdown file- look in `content/about/` to edit.
 There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.